Itchy Throat Cough: Causes, Remedies and Prevention

 Allergies and Itchy Throat

 Allergies can cause an itchy throat and cough, especially in those sensitive to airborne allergens like pollen, dust mites, mold, or pet dander.
+Allergic rhinitis is a common cause of itchy throat and cough.
 Allergic reactions trigger the release of histamine, causing inflammation and itchiness in the throat.
 This can lead to a persistent cough, often exacerbated by post-nasal drip or asthma.
 Allergies can indeed cause a scratchy throat, and they might also lead to coughing in children.

 Infections

-Bacterial and viral infections such as the common cold, flu, or strep throat can cause an itchy throat cough.
+Viral infections such as the common cold, flu, or COVID-19, as well as bacterial infections like strep throat, can cause an itchy throat cough.
 Infections cause inflammation of the mucous membranes in the throat, leading to itchiness and a dry, hacking cough.
 Sinus infections can cause post-nasal drip, which exacerbates these symptoms.

 Dry Air